Machine Learning Notebook

 Accuracy correct / total Overall correctness

-Precision TP / (TP + FP) Of predicted positives, how many are correct?
+Precision TP / (TP + FP) Of the predictions you said were positive, how many were right?

-Recall TP / (TP + FN) Of actual positives, how many did we catch?
+Recall TP / (TP + FN) Of the real positives, how many did you catch?

-When to prioritise recall over precision: - Fraud detection — missing a fraud (false negative) is worse than a false alarm. - Medical diagnosis — missing a disease is worse than an unnecessary follow-up.
+When to focus on recall over precision: - Fraud detection — missing a fraud (false negative) is worse than a false alarm. - Medical diagnosis — missing a disease is worse than an extra check-up.

-When to prioritise precision: - Spam filter — marking a legitimate email as spam is worse than missing spam.
+When to focus on precision: - Spam filter — marking a real email as spam is worse than letting some spam through.

 Confusion Matrix